cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ### Instrumentation

 Look at the docs for instrumenting a python application and consider how the python service is being ran.
 This amounts to simply making an adjustment to the dockerfile: installing the tracer and updating the run command.
+Consider what is shown on the _APM Instrumentation_ for Python auto-instrumentation and update the dockerfile accordingly.

 ```
-DOCKERFILE_ADDITION
+...
+RUN pip3 install splunk-opentelemetry[all]
+RUN splunk-py-trace-bootstrap

+...

+CMD ["splunk-py-trace" ...
 ```

-### OpenTelemetry Trace Configuration

-Just like metrics, the trace pipeline also must be configured to both receive and send traces.